 Many small business owners are tempted to classify workers as independent contractors in order to save money in the short run.
 However, if you run into trouble with the IRS for misclassifying workers, you'll probably end up losing more money than you saved.
 If the IRS feels that you misclassified workers, they can reclassify them as employees and impose back taxes, penalties and interest against you.

-Whether you are considering starting a new business or have questions about how to classify independent contractors, you'll want to have the most accurate information about the laws available to you.
-Let FindLaw assist you with finding an attorney who can best answer those questions.
-Start the process with a free initial review of your situation today.
+Whether you're considering starting a new business or have questions about how to classify independent contractors, you'll want to have the most accurate information about the laws available to you.
+The best way to have your questions answered is to contact an experienced tax attorney who can give you answers specific to your situation.